Existential.Net

 Introduction

 Existential is a utility library that contains parameter validation methods, a Maybe monad, and more.
-It can be used to work effectively with nulls, to efficiently resolve Code Analysis issues CA1062 and CA2000, to help generate a hash code, and to convert the names of generic types into a familiar string representation.
+It can be used to:

 It reduces the code you need to write for basic null checks by providing validation techniques or - even better - using the Maybe<T> monad can just help you not to care!